diesel-rs/diesel/guide_drafts/style_guide.md

 ### How to structure long functions

-Here's what a long function signature should be structured like:
+Here's what a long function signature should look like:

 ``` rust
 fn really_long_function_name_omg_we_used_half_our_char_limit<T, U, V>(